0xDEADFED5/ps_tiny11/README.md

 6. Chill for a bit, yah?
 7. After it's done, if shit didn't break, you will have ps_tiny11.iso

+#### Instructions to modify currently running Windows 11:

+1. Right-click ps_tiny11.ps1 and select 'Run with PowerShell'.
+It will ask for Admin privileges.
+Explorer will be restarted to apply changes.

-What is removed:
+#### What is removed:

-Windows 11 hardware requirements,
 Clipchamp,
 News,
 Weather,